ucan-wg/invocation/README.md

 ### 3.3.2 Promise Pipelines

 Promise pipelines are handled in more detail in [section 5](#5-promise-pipelining).
-In brief, they enable taking the output of an action that has not yet run as the input to another action.
+In brief, they enable taking the output of a task that has not yet run as the input to another task.
 Here is a simple example:

 ``` js
 {